-The [connection configuration] contains all the information required to connect to HornetQ node under the form [connector factory class name], [user name], [password], [connector parameters].
+The [connection configuration] contains all the information required to connect to HornetQ node under the form [connector factory class name],[user name], [password], [connector parameters].

-- [connector corresponds the class namel to factory name of the used connect HornetQ.
-ConnectorFactory to Values can be org.hornetq.core.remoting.impl.invm.InVMConnectorFactory Or $\verb|org.hornetq.core.remoting.impl.netty.NettyConnectorFactory|\\$ - [user name] is the user name to create a client session.
+- the • [connector factory class name] corresponds HornetQ. name of the ConnectorFactory used to connect Values can be org.hornetq.core.remoting.impl.invm.InVMConnectorFactory Of org.hornetq.core.remoting.impl.netty.NettyConnectorFactory - [user name] is the user name to create a client session.
 It is optional - [password] is the password to create a client session.
-It is mandatory only if the user name is specified

-• [connector parameters] is a list of comma-separated key=value pair which are passed to the connector factory (see Chapter 16, Configuring the Transport for a list of the transport parameters).
+It is mandatory only if the user name is specified - [connector parameters] is a list of comma-separated key=value pair which are passed to the connector factory (see Chapter 16, Configuring the Transport for a list of the transport parameters).